 Feb.
-2 falls on a Sunday this year, and so the Feast of the Presentation of the Lord preempts the Fourth Sunday of Ordinary Time.
-Known unofficially as the Feast of Candlemas (because it was the day candles were blessed in church), it remains — at least for some diehards — the end of the Christmas season, when Christmas trees were taken down and decorations put away.
+2 is the Feast of the Presentation of the Lord.
+Known unofficially as Candlemas (because it was the day candles were blessed in church), it remains — at least for some diehards — the end of the Christmas season, when Christmas trees were taken down and decorations put away.

 The Presentation Completes Christmas

 Father Morales, in line with the tradition, sees the Presentation as part of the Christmas ensemble of feasts: the Nativity, the Epiphany and the Presentation.
 Christ is born, he is adored by the Magi, and he is presented in the Temple.

 Jesus’ Presentation stands in intrinsic relation to the preceding feasts, which contain a progressive revelation of Christ to all of humanity.
 At his Birth, Jesus is revealed to Mary and Joseph and then to the shepherds.
 At the Epiphany, he is revealed to the nations — personified by the Magi — who accept him, and to Jerusalem which rejects him.
 At the Presentation, he is again revealed as “the Light to the Nations and the Glory of Your People, Israel” — yet one who will be a “sign of contradiction” that will “the downfall and rise of many in Israel.”